ericmann/custom-permalinks/readme.txt

 == Changelog ==

+= 0.7.11 =

+ * Fixed issue with pending/draft posts with permalinks
+ * Fixed infinite redirect issue with permalinks without trailing slash, on blogs not hosted in the webroot

 = 0.7.10 =

  * Fix for 404 error on static front page with custom permalink set, by Eric TF Bat